Snoozydot/Liberty-City-Road-Overhaul/README.md

-Move Everything Execpt for this file and the .git into libertycity/stream/gtxd
+Move all ytd files to the libertycity/stream/gtxd folder